Are you planning to visit Paris during late February, March or April?

 More to Do near Jardin Anne Frank

-- Centre Pompidou - Paris's premier modern and contemporary art museum is a block away; enjoy the exhibits and then head up to the rooftop terrace for terrific Paris skyline views; get tickets to the permanent and temporary exhibitions
+• Centre Pompidou - Paris's premier modern and contemporary art museum is a block away; enjoy (for now) the exhibits and then head up to the rooftop terrace for terrific Paris skyline views; get tickets to the permanent and temporary exhibitions.
+The museum will close in late 2025 for 5+ years of renovations

-- Paris Jewish History Walking Tour - Visit sites including the Marais' Pletzl area, the Art Nouveau synagogue, and other significant places as you learn about the history of the Jewish community in Paris
+• Paris Jewish History Walking Tour - Visit sites including the Marais' Pletzl area, the Art Nouveau synagogue, and other significant places as you learn about the history of the Jewish community in the Marais (and Paris)

 Normally, Square Marie Trintignant provides a lush green oasis in a quiet corner of the Marais across from the Seine River.

-But in April, the fluffy pink blossoms of several Kwanzan cherry trees turn the small garden a giddy pink.
+But in April, the fluffy pink blossoms of several Kwanzan cherry trees transform the small garden into a giddy pink.
 Stroll along the paths, or relax on one of the benches to enjoy the beauty.

 More to do near Square Marie Trintignant